jboneng/Film-Stockpot/README.md

   (Soft → All Hard), highlight/shadow, saturation, and sharpness, all with live preview.
 - **RGB histogram** — live per-channel histogram with linear or logarithmic display.
+- **Pipeline preview stages** — inspect any step of the grading chain: flat scan, base graded, film stock only, or film plus Frontier adjustments.
+- **Split compare** — drag a before/after divider in the preview to compare two pipeline stages side by side (e.g. flat vs. final grade).
+- **Interactive preview** — pan, zoom, **Fit**, and **100%** (1:1 pixel) viewing;
+  double-click the preview to fit the image to the window.
 - **Film-strip browser** — thumbnail strip of every TIFF in a folder, with badges for edited and excluded frames.
+- **Recent folders** — reopen the last ten export folders from the **Open** menu.
 - **Non-destructive editing** — every adjustment is saved to a per-image JSON sidecar (similar in spirit to NegPy keeping edits as recipes); your TIFF is never modified.
 - **Single and batch export** — export the current frame, or render the entire roll to 16-bit TIFF, honoring each image's own saved settings.
+- **Export naming templates** — built-in filename patterns (or custom tokens) for batch exports; the same templates work in the GUI and CLI.
+- **Roll settings copy** — copy the current film stock and Frontier adjustments to every frame, or only to images that do not yet have a sidecar.
+- **Headless CLI** — batch-export folders or single files from the terminal with sidecar-aware recipes, progress output, JSON reports, and stable exit codes for automation pipelines.
 - **Self-contained sidecars** — sidecars embed the full preset and base profile, so a TIFF + sidecar renders identically on another machine even if that stock isn't installed there.